hashicorp/terraform-provider-googleworkspace/docs/resources/schema.md

 Optional:

 - **max_value** (Number) Maximum value of this field.
-This is meant to be indicativerather than enforced.
-Values outside this range will still be indexed,but search may not be as performant.
+This is meant to be indicative rather than enforced.
+Values outside this range will still be indexed, but search may not be as performant.
 - **min_value** (Number) Minimum value of this field.
-This is meant to be indicativerather than enforced.
-Values outside this range will still be indexed,but search may not be as performant.
+This is meant to be indicative rather than enforced.
+Values outside this range will still be indexed, but search may not be as performant.